List of Koihime Musō episodes

 This is a list of episodes of Koihime Musō, a Japanese anime television series based on the visual novel of the same name.
 The Koihime Musou anime began airing in Japan on July 8 and ended on September 23, 2008, on Tokyo MX and the Chiba TV.
 It was directed by Nobuaki Nakanishi.
 It was followed by an OVA released on April 1, 2009.
+The series was simulcast on Crunchyroll.